Dreamail/supergfxctl/README.md

 **Xorg is no-longer supported (but supergfxd still works with it)**

 `supergfxd` can switch graphics modes between:
-- `hybrid`, enables dGPU-offload mode
+- `Hybrid`, enables dGPU-offload mode
-- `integrated`, uses the iGPU only and force-disables the dGPU
+- `Integrated`, uses the iGPU only and force-disables the dGPU
-- `vfio`, binds the dGPU to vfio for VM pass-through
+- `Vfio`, binds the dGPU to vfio for VM pass-through

 **If rebootless switch fails:** you may need the following: